Weighted colimits of 2-representations and star algebras: Introduction

 The most notable exception is the main result of \cite{MMZ}, which classifies simple transitive $2$-representations of a large family of finitary $2$-categories which need not be fiat.
 This is done by embedding the studied $2$-category in a $2$-category with additional adjunctions and lifting $2$-representations to this bigger $2$-category.

 The present paper classifies the simple transitive $2$-representations of a non-fiat $2$-category $\csym{B}_{n}^{\on{str}}$ which does not have the crucial {\it cell symmetry} of the non-fiat $2$-categories considered by \cite{MMZ}.
 The classification for $\csym{B}_{n}^{\on{str}}$ confirms \cite[Conjecture 1]{Zi}, establishing a bijection between equivalence classes of simple transitive $2$-representations and set partitions of $\setj{1,\ldots,n}$.
 In contrast to \cite{MMZ}, neither the construction nor the classification employs an auxiliary fiat $2$-category.
-Instead, we use weighted $2$-colimits of prior known, not necessarily simple transitive, $2$-representations of $\csym{B}_{n}^{\on{str}}$, to construct new simple transitive $2$-representations, and use the universal properties for the classification.
+Instead, we use weighted bicategorical colimits of prior known, not necessarily simple transitive, $2$-representations of $\csym{B}_{n}^{\on{str}}$, to construct new simple transitive $2$-representations, and use the universal properties for the classification.
+The weighted colimits used can be thought of as a $2$-representation theoretic categorification of quotient modules in classical representation theory.
+The prerequisite facts and a description of our application of such colimits is given in Section~\ref{s3}.
+To our best knowledge, this approach has not been considered previously in the study of $2$-representations.